neasoni-alt/TRIAL_AND_ERROR_FLASK/README.md

-# 📝 Flask Notes App!
+# 📝 Flask Notes App

 A simple and secure note-taking web application built with **Flask**, **SQLite**, **HTML/CSS**, and **Bootstrap**.
 Users can create, edit, delete, and comment on notes — and even tag them for better organization.